tajisoft/pidown/README.md

 # How to use
 Assume use RC6_OPTION to shutdown RPi.
 1. set RC6_OPTION=47
+2. Switch CH6 to high and wait 5 sec.

 # Feedback
 Any issue report or PR are welcome.